JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 Note that when you buy an additional resource for build credits, it will be automatically renewed each month (that is, build credits will be automatically spent on it) unless you cancel it.
 If you cancel a purchased resource, it will only reset at the beginning of the next month.

-To acquire credits and manage build resources, use the __[Resources & Subscription](managing-subscription-and-resources.md)__ administration page in TeamCity.
+To acquire credits and manage build resources, use the __[Subscription & Resources](managing-subscription-and-resources.md)__ administration page in TeamCity.

 ## Cloud Licensing Terminology